sw-in-containers/varnish/README.md

     <img src=".github/project-logo.svg" width="512px">
 </h1>

-# Logstash
+# Varnish

-This repository contains the source code of a Logstash image which was optimized for the use with Shopware.
+This repository contains the source code of a Varnish image which was optimized for the use with Shopware.

 ## Dependencies